segmentio/segment-docs/src/connections/sources/catalog/libraries/server/net/index.md

 ### Json.NET

-`Analytics.NET` uses [Json.NET](http://json.codeplex.com/) to serialize json payloads.
-If you have an older version of `Json.NET` in your build path, `Analytics.NET` could create incomplete json payloads, which can cause strange API responses.
+`Analytics.NET` uses [Json.NET](http://json.codeplex.com/) to serialize JSON payloads.
+If you have an older version of `Json.NET` in your build path, `Analytics.NET` could create incomplete JSON payloads, which can cause strange API responses.
 If you're seeing issues, try updating `Json.NET`.

 ### Mono